Last update: 9.05.2014

 Geographical extent of regional drug strategies

-Click on a regional organisation's name to see which countries have adapted its regional plans.
+Click on a regional organisation's name to see which countries have adapted their regional plans.
 Some countries may belong to more than a single organisation.

 - Africa Union (AU)